eyecan-ai/pipelime-python/docs/choixe/directives.md

 `$date(format: str = None)`

-Where format is the format string (see python strftime for more info).
+Where format is the format string (see [python strftime format codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) for more info).
 Defaults to isoformat.

 ### Command